 In late August 1914, members of Manchester Council and a group of business men agreed to form and finance a City Battalion of clerks and warehouseman from the commercial heart of the City.
 Certain commitments were made by principal employers and the organising committee promised that men who enlisted as a group would serve together.
 The Manchester City Battalions Book of Honour lists numerous Rolls of men who enlisted and some firms that lost numerous members of staff.
 One example that catches the eye is that of George Robinson & Co, cotton dealers of Princess Street.
 Most employers Rolls list names and sometimes Regiment / Battalion.
 In this instance George Robinson provides portrait photographs.
 This enables us to put a face to the name of sample group of men from 17th Battalion – some of whom feature elsewhere on the site.
 Many men from the Company enlisted together and were posted to XVI Platoon of D Company.
 Six months later, only four employees remained in XVI Platoon, but the association with men posted to other Platoons will have remained.
 Here are the faces and names for men who enlisted in the 17th Battalion.

 Private R L Bryant.
 Pte 9024 RL Bryant’s military records, except for his SDGW entry, may be found by searching for Reginald Lloyd-Bryant.
-He went overseas with 17 Manchesters as a member of XIII Pl, was transferred to the Labour Corps and then 23 Lancashire Fusiliers, with which unit he was KIA on 27 Sep 18 as an acting CSM.
+He won the blindfold boxing at Heaton Park in April 1915, then went overseas with 17 Manchesters as a member of XIII Pl, was transferred to the Labour Corps and then 23 Lancashire Fusiliers, with which unit he was KIA on 27 Sep 18 as an acting CSM.
 He received the MM as a sergeant with this latter battalion (LG Feb 19).[Thanks for help of Mark] Reginald left a wife and son.

 Lance Corporal Charles B Critchlow 8116.
 Manchester Grammar School Magazine reported he was wounded on July 2nd 1916 with three bullets through the leg and a scratch in the eye.
 Treated in 96 Field Ambulance and Hospital at Rouen.
 Home 7/7/1916.
 Furlough 86 Conyngham Road, Victoria Park in October 1916 after which he was posted to 69th Training Reserve Battalion.
 Discharged to Commission 25/4/1917.
 Various disciplinary offenses recorded some witnessed by Joseph McMenemy.
 Forfeited pay while in hospital while treated for VD.
 Former clerk at George Robinson & Co who had been born in Old Trafford.
 Aged 27 when enlisted 2/9/1914 and trained with XVI Pln, D Coy.
 Promoted Lance Corporal 9/2/1916.
 Charles was commissioned 2nd Lieutenant to the Manchesters on 25/4/1917 and killed in action on 22nd October 1917, serving with 21st Battalion.
 On this day the Bttn took part in a major assault on the German positions near the Menin Road southwest of Gheveult.
 The War Diary provides a vivid description of events in which 7 officers were killed, 1 missing and 5 wounded.
 Eighteen Officers had taken part in the assault which commenced at 05.40am.
 This was held up by heavy mud jamming all weapons – “almost before the advance commenced” – enfilade machine gun fire from both flanks and disorganisation as other troops mixed in with the Manchesters.
 His Commission was published in the London Gazette on 22/5/1917.
 He has no known resting place and is commemorated at TYNE COT MEMORIAL Son of Lucie Critchlow lived in 167 Barton Road, West Didsbury with daughters Jessie and Helen.
 Charles was one of 13 children.
 His father, Bernard had died by 1911 when the family lived at 68 Bishop Street, Moss Side.
 He had then been marine insurance clerk.
 Charles’ estate was left to his mother who remained resident at Conyngham Road.
 Probate suggests Charles had been posted to 17th Bttn.